carvel-dev/carvel/site/content/ytt/docs/develop/how-to-modularize.md

   ports:
     - port: 80
 ```

+_(This is a ytt comment `#!`, use these instead of YAML comments `#` which are [discouraged](/ytt/docs/develop/faq/#why-is-ytt-complaining-about-unknown-comment-syntax-cant-i-write-standard-yaml-comments-) to ensure that all comments are intentional.
+Comments will be consumed during execution.)_

 Using Starlark's Python-like syntax, extract these values into Starlark variables.
 All the code defined here can be used in the same file.